mindspore-ai/docs/docs/mindspore/source_en/migration_guide/model_development/model_and_cell.md

 Customized `to_float` conflicts with `amp_level` in Model.
 Don't set `amp_level` in Model if you use custom mixed precision.

-The `to` interface of `torch.nn.Module` accomplishes similar functions.
+The `to` interface of `torch.nn.Module` in PyTorch accomplishes similar functions.

-In PyTorch and MindSpore, changing all the BNs and losses in a network to be of type `float32` and the rest of the operations to be of type `float16` can be done:
+In PyTorch and MindSpore, changing all the BatchNorm and losses in a network to be of type `float32` and the rest of the operations to be of type `float16` can be done:

 <table class="colwidths-auto docutils align-default">
 <tr>